mahdi2561/Master_Code_2022/README.md

 # Master_Code_2022
-this program is a project for Mano computer structure
+this program is a project to create assembler based on Mano computer structure